dopecodez/open-graph-scraper/README.md

 ```
 npm install
 ```
-This should install all the dependencies within package.json and create your package-lock.json
+This should install all the dependencies within package.json and create your package-lock.json and node modules.

 After the previous command completes successfully, open the terminal and type:
 ```